Stray dogs

 - your name, address, phone number

-You will also be asked for details of where you last saw your dog.
+- where you last saw your dog.

 If we have collected your dog we will check the tag or microchip details plus try and contact you to return the dog back to you.

-Upon successful immediate return, you will be required to pay a £25 Government Levy before your dog can be released back to you.
+Upon successful immediate return, you will be required to pay a £25 Government levy before your dog can be released back to you.

 If there are no owner's details, you cannot be contacted straight away, or you cannot pay the required levy, the dog will be taken into care by the Council.